ji-it/CloudTides/docs/server/components.md

 ## Controller

 Controller is the key component of CloudTides.
 The controller is a [cronjob](https://ostechnix.com/a-beginners-guide-to-cron-jobs/) that monitors resource usage, and CRUD VMs on resources based on usage status.
-The controller is integrated into server, the implementation is in `pkg/controller/`, which uses a friendly [cronjob package](https://github.com/robfig/cron).
+The controller is integrated into server, the implementation is in `./pkg/controller/`, which uses a friendly [cronjob package](https://github.com/robfig/cron).

 Some important functions in controller:
 - The variable `cronjobs` is a hash table with key as resource ID and value as pointer to cronjob.
 It stores the cronjob information for each resource that is being monitored.
 - `InitController` is called when the server starts.
 It initializes variable `cronjobs`, starts two cronjobs: `InitJob` and `InitCleanUp`.
-- `InitJob` checks any active but unmonitored resources, generate a vcd config file used for vcd connection, and starts a new cronjob `Runjob` monitoring the resource.
+- `InitJob` checks any active but unmonitored resources, generates a vcd config file used for vcd connection, and starts a new cronjob `Runjob` monitoring the resource.
 - `RunJob` first queries resource usage, stores usage into database.
 Then based on the contribution policy, update usage status as idle/normal/busy, deploy from VM template/destroy VM/suspend VM.
 - `InitCleanUp` cleans up past usage table in database to avoid data overflow.